azzlack/WCFServiceProxy/README.md

 - Handles all types of exceptions
 - Error tracing

-This completely replaces the "Add Service Reference" functionality.
+This library works with the "Add Service Reference" functionality, as well as using a custom interface.
-That means your WCF service must implement an interface, and the same interface must bu available for your client application.

-### How to use
+### How to use the factory
-This wrapper is intended to mimic a `using` statement.

 ```csharp
 // The simplest way to use it
 ServiceProxyFactory.Create<IMyServiceClientInterface>().Use(